 Start a flower garden with these easy to grow cut-flowers and you’ll have gorgeous blooms all summer long!

 With summer just around the corner, now is the time to start thinking about planting seeds in the garden!
 If you’ve never grown flowers before but you’re thinking this summer might be a good time to start, I’ve complied a list of my favorite, easy to grow cut-flowers.
-These flowers require little effort to maintain and they will reward you will beautiful blooms all summer long.
+These flowers require little effort to maintain and they will reward you with beautiful blooms all summer long.
 Imagine your house filled with gorgeous home grown bouquets of flowers.
 Read on to learn more about these easy to grow cut-flowers.
 And of course, if you are just getting started, be sure to read my blog post on How to Start Your Own Cut Flower Garden.

 Cosmos are perhaps one of my favorite cut-flowers to grow.
 In most locations you can direct seed cosmos after the danger of frost has passed.
 Cosmos grow quickly and produce an abundance of blooms all summer long.
 You will want to pinch the center of the plant when it’s about 12’’ tall to encourage it to branch out.
 My favorite varieties of cosmos include Double Click and Cupcake Blush.
 Cosmos do not have a long vase life, but they are beautiful either in a mixed bouquet or in a vase by themselves.